tubearchivist/tubearchivist/docs/Settings.md

 Additional database functionality.

 ## Manual Media Files Import
 So far this depends on the video you are trying to import to be still available on YouTube to get the metadata.
-Add the files you like to import to the */cache/import* folder.
+Add the files you'd like to import to the */cache/import* folder.
 Then start the process from the settings page *Manual Media Files Import*.
 Make sure to follow one of the two methods below.

 ### Method 1:
 Add a matching *.json* file with the media file.
 Both files need to have the same base name, for example: